 Temperature Monitoring & Heater Shut-Down

 - Continue treatment for 3-4 additional hours or until internal/core temp of furniture reaches 120°F/49°C for at least 20 minutes.

-TIP: use a digital meat thermometer to confirm internal lethal temperatures (>120°F/49°C) in furniture and clothing in drawers.
+TIP: use a digital food thermometer to confirm internal lethal temperatures (>120°F/49°C) in furniture and clothing in drawers.

-- To ensure maximum lifespan of heaters allow internal heater fan (orange heater power cord) to run for 5-10 additional minutes to allow heater elements to cool down
+- Allow internal heater fan (orange heater power cord) to run for 5-10 additional minutes to allow heater elements to cool down.

 The user of this equipment is responsible for verifying the building electrical system is adequate, properly sized and installed per NFPA 70: National Electrical Code for the load indicated.
 PestPro Thermal Systems is not responsible for damages or non-functionality due to an improper electrical system.
 PestPro Thermal Systems recommends consulting with a licensed electrician prior to connecting the heater(s).